Bylaws of the Tampa Bay Local Chapter

 Section 7.
 Organizers.

-There shall be five organizers in total.
+There shall be two organizers in total.
 The roles and responsibilities of our Organizers will be jointly shared or have a dedicated lead organizer, democratically decided between the Steering Committee during the first month of the term.

 These duties include: Oversee the Member Mobilizer Program, which is responsible for fostering a lively participatory and democratic culture within the Local Chapter through the development, education, mobilization, and recruitment of members; Organize, or delegate to a member of TBDSA in good-standing, the organizing of all meetings and events being hosted under the Tampa Bay Democratic Socialists of America name; In tandem with the Steering Committee, the Organizers shall develop and oversee a program of socialist cadre development that includes skills training and political education; Manage or execute all the Local’s issue and electoral campaigns, direct actions, rallies, and other activities expressly targeted at the general public for political purposes.